 The regulator is always enabled and provides power to the core from the other VDD pins.
 A low-ESR capacitor (such as ceramic) must be connected to the VCAP pin (Figure 26-1).
 This helps to maintain the stability of the regulator.
-The recommended value for the filter capacitor is provided in Section 29.1 "DC Characteristics".
-In all of the PIC24FV32KA304 family of devices, the regulator is disabled.
+The recommended value for the filter capacitor is discussed in Section 2.4 "Voltage Regulator Pin (VCAP)", and in Section 29.1 "DC Characteristics".

-For the "F" devices, the VDDCORE and VDD pins are internally tied together to operate at an overall lower allowable voltage range (1.8V-3.6V).
-Refer to Figure 26-1 for possible configurations.
+For "F" devices, the regulator is disabled.
+Instead, core logic is powered directly from VDD.
+This allows the devices to operate at an overall lower allowable voltage range (1.8V-3.6V).